philippauli/2020-ws_dopp/slides.md

 3. Characteristics
 4. Main Principles
 5. History of Holacracy
-6. Holacracy vs. Bureaucracy
-7. Advantages and Disadvantages
+6. Advantages and Disadvantages
-8. The example of Zappos
+7. The example of Zappos
-9. Key Points
+8. Key Points
-10. Referneces
+9. Referneces

 ---

 # 1. What is Holacracy ?

+**“is a means of organizing which in every way surpasses conventional norms"**

 * Practice/model/social technology for governing and operating organizations, individuals and groups
 * Replaces artificial hierarchy with fractal holarchy of self-organizing teams
-* QUOTE

 ---

 ![](H.png)

  ---

+* super-circle: top entity
+* Sub-circles are formed, when need arise
+* Roles are appointed to sub-cricles

+---

 ![](Links.png)

 ---

-* super-circles and sub-circles are connected via two special roles (links)
+* super-circles and sub-circles are connected via two special roles
 * allow exchange of infomartion across circle boundaries
 * different kinds of links

 ---

 # 2.The Concept